 2024-2025 Viral Respiratory Disease Updates

-Last Updated: January 13, 2025
+Last Updated: February 18, 2025

-3. RSV: Lab-confirmed cases of RSV remain high, but may have peaked.
-RSV-associated hospitalizations continue to increase across CT.
+3. RSV: Lab-confirmed cases and hospitalizations of RSV remain high, but appear to have peaked in the FVHD and CT.
 Young children and older adults make up the majority of RSV-associated hospitalizations across CT.

 This map shows influenza-like illnesses (ILI) activity in each state, which measures outpatient visits for respiratory illnesses that include a fever plus a cough or sore throat.
 ILI is an indicator for respiratory illness activity overall, not by specific illness.
-ILI is HIGH in Connecticut currently.
+ILI is VERY HIGH in Connecticut currently.

 Explore the interactive data dashboards below to further explore trends for COVID, flu, and RSV in the Farmington Valley and in Connecticut.